la-haute-societe/craft-elasticsearch/README.md

 ## Auto indexing

-The plugin automatically indexes entries (created, updated or removed), as long as they're not in a blacklisted section, or disabled.
+The plugin automatically indexes entries (created, updated or removed), as long as they're not in a blacklisted entry types, or disabled.